iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 </object>

-If you prefer equations over figures, a finite horizon state machine is one where the transition function looks like this:
+If you prefer equations to figures, a finite horizon state machine is one where the transition function looks like this: